AMReX-Codes/amrex/_sources/Basics.rst.txt

       const bool callBarrier = true; // Parallel barrier after directories are built.
       PreBuildDirectorHierarchy(chkname, subDirPrefix, nSubDirs, callBarrier);

-A checkpoint file of  application codes often has a clear text Header file that only the I/O process writes to it using std::ofstream.
+A checkpoint file of AMReX application codes often has a clear text Header file that only the I/O process writes to it using :cpp:`std::ofstream`.
 The Header file contains information such as the time, the physical domain size, grids, etc. that are necessary for restarting the simulation.
 To guarantee that precision is not lost for storing floating point number like time in clear text file, the file stream’s precision needs to be set properly.
 And a stream buffer can also be used.
 For example,

+.. highlight:: c++

 ::